 - Lastly those who request removal from treatment programming are transferred to the ASRC unit and given the opportunity to consider or rethink this decision in lieu of transfer to the Montana Women’s Prison.

 - The ASRC also serves to provide mental health stabilization services for women offenders with acute needs from other community corrections programs.

-All residents of the ASRC program at Passages participate in treatment programs to aid preparation for community placement.
-These programs consist of Living in Balance chemical dependency group, Dialectic Behavioral Therapy (DBT), Cognitive Thinking Errors (CTE), Introduction to Substance Use Disorders, and Anger Management.
+All residents of the ASRC program at Passages participate in educational groups to assist in preparation for community placement.
+These educational programs consist of Dialectical Behavioral Therapy (DBT), Cognitive Thinking Errors (CTE), Introduction to Substance Use Disorders, and Anger Management.
 Additional individual sessions and groups may be recommended by the treatment team as needed.

 Passages ADT: Alcohol and Drug Treatment Program